destiny1991/ACTLab/README.md

 # ACTLab
-This is my ACT Laboratory project.\n FormalVerification is the main project.\n power_pc e500 is just a test one.
+This is my ACT Laboratory project.

+FormalVerification is the main project.

+power_pc e500 is just a test one.

 destiny